The best student credit cards in Canada for 2023

 For flexibility, redeem your rewards for gift cards and discounts at Air Miles partners, as well as at the airmilesshops.ca store for deals and bonus rewards from hundreds of retailers.

-- Get up to 25% off base rates at eligible National and Alamo rental locations.
+- Get up to 25% off base rates at eligible National and Alamo rental car locations if you’re taking a trip with friends.

 - Travel redemptions are less straightforward, too.
 For example, you can’t redeem for any airline and you must use the Air Miles travel portal when booking.